PuertoRicoDayTrips.comSponsered by Coqui's Hideaway - www.CoquisHideaway.com

 A Visit to the Little Museum on Campus

-However, since they have so many wonderful objects, they have opened two small sections in another wing of the building.
-This smaller museum features some permanent displays, as well as some rotating exhibits that change every few months.
-I really thought this small museum was full of truly amazing pieces.
+The museum on the University of Puerto Rico’s Rio Piedras campus is great, but it was closed for a while.But now the Museum of History, Anthropology and Art (Museo de Historia, Antropología y Arte, in Spanish) has reopened!
+They have so many wonderful objects, though it is a small museum.
+It features some permanent displays, as well as some rotating exhibits that change every few months.
+I really thought this museum was full of truly amazing pieces.

 Here’s a hint — Make your first stop in the office-looking area and ask at the window if someone could give you a tour, or provide English translations, before going into the museum.
 We met some wonderful guides who were very enthusiastic about sharing their knowledge the museum and the pieces on display.
 It is best to call or email ahead to make sure there will be a guide available.